amruth6002/amruth6002.github.io/_posts/2025-7-13-Optimizers.md

 ![](/images/vanilla_gd_input.png)

-Let's perform 100 iterations and see values of loss function and parameters:
+Let's perform 100 iterations and see values of loss function and parameters at every 10th iteration.:

 ```
 Iteration 0:  Loss=158.2773, m=1.4396, c=0.2184